Infini-Analytics/Infini-Analytics.github.io/install_infini_sql_en.md

    $ lsmod | grep nouveau
    ```

-   If the terminal returns information about the Nouveau driver, you need to complete the following steps to disable the Nouveau driver:
+   If the command returns any information about the Nouveau driver, you need to complete the following steps to disable the Nouveau driver:

     1. Create the file `/etc/modprobe.d/blacklist-nouveau.conf` and add the following content: